Real Toric Varieties: Interactions between their Geometry and their Topology: Canonical Fibration and Isogeny

-where $Q$ is the quadratic cone $\{x^2+y^2=z^2\}\subset \A^3_\R$.
-The unwinding replaces the factor $\Res\G{\C}$ by the product $\G{\R}\times\SO$ and trivialises the vector bundle $\SO^{q-r}\times_\R^\mu\A_\R^k$.
-However, the summands $\Res\A_\C$ do not behave well under this transformation as they become singular quadratic cones.
+However, the summands $\Res\A_\C$ do not behave well under this transformation: they become singular quadratic cones.
 This phenomenon is a consequence of the unproperness of the winding.
 We address this problem in the next subsection.
 We finish this subsection by showing that, when the winding is proper, unwinding the embedding leads to a simpler \te\;that topologically finitly covers the one we started with.

 \begin{prop} Let $T\hookrightarrow X$ be a properly wound real \te.
 The group $\Gamma_\R$ acts freely on the topological core of the unwinding of $X$. \end{prop}

 \begin{proof} Let us write $\tilde{T}=\G{\R}^p\times_\R\SO^q$ according to the splitting $\tilde{N}=\ker(1-\tau)\oplus\ker(1+\tau)$.
 The properness of the winding reduces the statement to $\Gamma_\R\cap\G{\R}^p=\{1\}$.
 Since $\Gamma_\R$ is of 2-torsion we have $\Gamma_\R\cap\G{\R}^p=\Gamma_\R\cap\G{\R}^p[2]$.
 Moreover, (\ref{eq:2tors}) implies that: